 Providing Process Automation

 The CRM software offers automation that eliminates tedious and redundant administrative tasks.
 The business does not need to keep updating spreadsheets manually.
-Therefore, salespersons can focus more on customer care, which consequently improves customer satisfaction.
+Therefore, salespersons can focus more on customer care, improving customer satisfaction.
 As the customer relations improve, the sales will also go up.
 Automation also eliminates errors and provides standardised sales processes that help the organisation make the customer happy.

 Most CRM systems are not doing enough to help in the sales process.
 Salespeople avoid it because it doesn’t advance their interests.